 Today I take to writing blogs to share some of my fascinating experiences from traveling across the world.
 I’m a staunch believer in the magical words of J.K.
 Rowling as she once put it, “Words are, in my not-so-humble opinion, our most inexhaustible source of magic.
 Capable of both inflicting injury, and remedying it.”
 Well, the trip to Prague was magical.
-Let’s see if I can make you voyage along the Bohemian capital as I flip through the pages of my memory book.
+Let’s see if I can make you voyage across the Bohemian capital as I flip through the pages of my memory book.

 Table of Contents

 Back in early October 2017, I had to travel to Barcelona for work.
 One fine evening in June, my friends informed me about their plan for a Europe trip in October.
 I pounced upon instantly.
 2 others dovetailed soon after.
 The overall plan for the group was to cover Munich, Salzburg, Vienna, Prague, Berlin and finally, Paris.
 I had to improvise due to my work commitments and planned to join the crew in Prague directly from Barcelona.
 Our stay at Prague was planned from 6th to 8th October.
 We booked our stay well in advance in July at Prague Square Hostel, a 5 mins walk from the famous Old Town Square of Prague.
 Oh yes, we had to watch our pockets, too. 😉

 I had a morning flight from Barcelona to Prague airport on 6th October.
 I got myself a 3-day unlimited travel pass for 110 Kč (Czech crowns or Koruna) from the airport.
 I boarded the airport bus to reach the nearest metro station.
 The metro took me to Staroměstské Náměstí, the closest station to the Old Town Square.
 Well, the map did prove to be quite handy with my mobile crying for a recharge.
 It was nearly sundown, and I met my folks and parked myself in the hostel.